dnkrtz/intralattice/README.md

 ## Overview

 Intralattice is a collection of generative CAD components for [Grasshopper](http://www.grasshopper3d.com/), used to generate solid lattice structures within a 3D design space.
 It was developed as an extensible, open-source alternative to current commercial solutions.
+This is an early Beta version.

 **Website** - http://intralattice.com/overview